godotengine/godot-docs/classes/class_input.rst

 **Inherited By:** :ref:`InputDefault<class_InputDefault>`

-A Singleton that deals with inputs.
+A singleton that deals with inputs.

 Description
 -----------

-A Singleton that deals with inputs.
+A singleton that deals with inputs.
 This includes key presses, mouse buttons and movement, joypads, and input actions.
 Actions and their events can be set in the **Input Map** tab in the **Project > Project Settings**, or with the :ref:`InputMap<class_InputMap>` class.

 Tutorials
 ---------